OpenTOSCA/container/docs/DeveloperGuide.md

 ### Set Container Target Platform

-An Eclipse Target Platform contains libraries (OSGI bundles) that can be used/ are available in Eclipse plug-in projects.
+An Eclipse Target Platform contains libraries (OSGI bundles) that can be used / are available in Eclipse plug-in projects.
 The OpenTOSCA Target Platform is contained in the project "**target-definition**".